-What is Pierce’s Criterion?
+What is Peirce’s Criterion?

 An outlier is a part of the data set that is abnormal and not representative of the general trend.
-Finding and eliminating outliers is an important part of much scientific research based on real-life measurements, and Pierce’s Criterion is one of the most theoretically rigorous ways to do this.
+Finding and eliminating outliers is an important part of much scientific research based on real-life measurements, and Peirce’s Criterion is one of the most theoretically rigorous ways to do this.

 It’s also more generally applicable than other methods of eliminating outliers, including the more commonly used Chauvenet’s Criterion.
 It doesn’t make any arbitrary assumptions on the rejection of data.
 And, to make it even more useful, it can be used to eliminate more than one outlier.

-How to use Pierce’s Criterion
+How to use Peirce’s Criterion

 Knowing R, then, we can calculate the value of |Xi – Xm| max from the standard deviation.

 To use this modern form of Peirce’s Criterion, one would

 - Find the mean and sample standard deviation for the entire set.